Take Your Labels to the Next Level

 Tip #4: Laminate Your Labels

-Add laminate - Zhi Tea label
+Next level: Add laminate – Zhi Tea label

-White paper with four-color process, matte laminate
+White paper with a four-color process, matte laminate.

 Add a laminate or varnish, or change the laminate you’re currently using.
-We have a number of options: high gloss, gloss, matte, diamond dust, spot varnish.
+We have many options: high gloss, gloss, matte, diamond dust, spot varnish.
 Many of these add protection as well as sheen.
-Our diamond dust laminate can be spot-applied or applied over the entire surface of the label, and it adds a touch of bling, as well.
-(Two "next level" options for the price of one!)

 Tip #5: Talk to Us